Madagascar is an island situated 400 km off the east coast of Africa, separated from the mainland by the Mozambique Channel.

 According to data from 2020, around a third of people living in Madagascar have access to electricity — and almost all these people live in urban areas.
 Unsurprisingly, such low figures are limiting the country’s economic and social development.

 So, to ensure the country can reach its full potential, Madagascar aims to raise electrification to 70% by 2030.
 And what other energy resource can the country depend on than renewables?

 Renewable energy is set to represent 85% of Madagascar’s energy mix by 2030, with solar making up 5% of this total.
-Despite being an ambitious goal, Madagascar has enormous solar potential, estimated at 2,000 kWh/m2 each year, with over 2,800 annual sun hours.
+Thanks to the country’s impressive solar potential, Madagascar is well-placed to achieve this goal with the help of a few schemes and initiatives…

-SegenSolar is keen to foster the development of additional small and large-scale solar installations across Madagascar.
-If you are a homeowner, you can get in touch for more details about our work in Madagascar.
-If you are a solar installer, you can explore our range on the portal — just log in or sign up for a free account.
+SegenSolar is keen to foster the development of additional small and large-scale PV installations across Madagascar.
+If you are a homeowner, you can get in touch for more details about our work.
+If you are an installer, you can explore our range on the portal — just log in or sign up for a free account.